Mount Gerizim Temple: Second phase (c. 200–110 BCE)

 In the early 2nd century BCE, a large precinct was built at the site, featuring a temple built of white ashlar at its center.
 The precinct, measuring 136 x 212 meters with 2.6-meter-thick walls, incorporated Greek architectural elements.
 It was made of smooth quarried stones, in contrast to the rough fieldstones used in the earlier phase.
 Key features included a grand entrance staircase leading to a paved plaza facing the temple, as well as a fortified gateway flanked by public buildings that catered to worshippers and visitors.

 The renovated precinct featured substantial fortifications, including a 93-meter-long southern wall with a large central gate of four chambers and an entrance almost five meters wide.
-In the southeastern corner, stood a tall citadel with a central courtyard and thick walls.
+In the southeastern corner, a tall citadel stood with a central courtyard and thick walls.
 Pilgrims arriving from Shechem entered through the precinct eastern gate, ascending a grand staircase of 57 steps, which then culminated at a two-chamber gate with wooden doors affixed by brass hinges.
 This part also included large courtyards, used by pilgrims before entering the temple.